tumult/hype-wordpress-plugin/readme.txt

 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Description: Easily embed your Tumult Hype animations using a shortcode into posts and pages.
+Description: Easily embed your Tumult Hype animations into posts and pages with a shortcode.

 == Description ==

 This plugin allows you to upload your Tumult Hype animations to your Wordpress site to easily embed them using shortcodes on posts and pages.
 You can also copy the embed code to use your Wordpress site as a Tumult Hype animation host.

-For detailed information and support for this plugin, please visit: https://forums.tumult.com/t/hype-animations-wordpress-plugin/11074
+For detailed information and support for this plugin, please visit the [support forum](https://forums.tumult.com/t/hype-animations-wordpress-plugin/11074).
+If your animation doesn't show up at all, please first read the following [responsive design tips](https://forums.tumult.com/t/tumult-hype-animations-wordpress-plugin/11074#responsive-document-tips-2) on the forums.

 == Usage ==